BonBon-exchange/archived-bonbon-web-browser/README.md

-A new version of Banb, developped from scratch.
+Band, new version of Metalyfe and Addaps, developped from scratch.
-Built with Electron, React, TypeScript.
+Built with Electron, React, TypeScript, Redux.

 ---

+## Try Band today

 Work in progress, it's just the beginning.